 How do I apply?

 You do not have to live in Surrey to apply but you will need to take your funded hours at a childcare provider in Surrey.
 If the childcare you use is in a London borough or neighbouring council you will need to contact that area's Family Information Service to apply for the funding.

-If you meet the eligibility criteria and are using a Surrey childcare provider you can either apply online through the Funded childcare parent portal or complete a Surrey FEET Application Form (pdf) and send it to the address given on the form.
+If you meet the eligibility criteria and are using a Surrey childcare provider you can either apply online through the Funded childcare parent portal or complete a Surrey FEET Application Form (pdf) and send to the following address and not the address on the form:

 If you do not have access to a printer you can request a copy to be sent to you through our general enquiry form (please put FEET application form in the What is your enquiry? box).

 Applications should only be made one term before your child is eligible for funding.
 When the Finance Team receive your application they will check your eligibility and then write or email you to let you know if you qualify.

 Any applications received before one term in advance of funding will be held on file and you will only hear from the Finance Team at the beginning of the term your child turns two.

 Once your eligibility has been confirmed you can continue to receive the funding even if your circumstances change and you no longer meet the qualifying criteria.

 Whose details should go into the 'Supporter details' section of the application form?